 Thank you for listening.
 The FDA is committed to keeping healthcare professionals informed of the latest safety information.
 To learn more about this Drug Safety Communication, go to www.fda.gov/Drugs.
 If you have drug questions, you can reach us at: email@example.com.

-FDA Drug Safety Podcast for Healthcare Professionals: Avandia (rosiglitazone) labels now contain updated information about cardiovascular risks and use in certain patients mp3(MP3 - 6.6MB) FDA Drug Safety Communication: Avandia (rosiglitazone) labels now contain updated information about cardiovascular risks and use in certain patients
+FDA Drug Safety Podcast for Healthcare Professionals: Avandia (rosiglitazone) labels now contain updated information about cardiovascular risks and use in certain patients mp3(MP3 - 6.6MB) [ARCHIVED] FDA Drug Safety Communication: Avandia (rosiglitazone) labels now contain updated information about cardiovascular risks and use in certain patients

 Rosiglitazone maleate (marketed as Avandia, Avandamet, and Avandaryl) Information